Two-dimensional nonlinear Schr\"odinger equations with potential and dispersion given by arbitrary functions: Reductions and exact solutions: Solutions and reductions of the nonlinear Schr odinger equation in the Cartesian coordinate system

 where $f(r)$ is an arbitrary function, has an exact solution, which is described by the formulas \eqref{eq02} and \eqref{new01} with $A=a$ and $B=\pm\sqrt{b+k^2}$, and the function $r=r(x)$ is given by the implicit relation

 $k$ and $q$ are arbitrary constants\ ($k>0$).

-For $f>0$ and $f'_r\ge 0$ it follows from \eqref{eq08ad} that $r\to 0$ as $x\to \pm \infty$, i.e. the obtained solution decreases exponentially rapidly for large $x$.
+If conditions \eqref{eq600} are satisfied, it follows from \eqref{eq08ad} that $r\to 0$ as $x\to \pm \infty$, i.e. the obtained solution decreases exponentially rapidly for large $x$.
 Moreover, the function $r=r(x)$ achieves its only maximum value $r_m$ at the point $x=-q/k$; this value is determined from the algebraic (transcendental) equation $k\sqrt{2/c}=r_mf(r_m)$.